esadakman/django-blog-app/README.md

 ## Acknowledgements

--  created a Blog application with Django that allows users to create, edit and delete posts.
+- Created a Blog application with Django that allows users to create, edit and delete posts.
 - The homepage lists all blog posts and each post has a dedicated detail page for comments and likes.

 ## Contact